“I would happily burn most self help books.

 “Many of you will recall the opening scene of the hit movie Love Actually, when Hugh Grant describes how he imagines the arrivals gate at London’s Heathrow Airport whenever he feels miserable.
 He only has to picture all those hugs and tears to be reminded that love is everywhere.

-So, yes, I get the importance and abundance of love.
-I do indeed feel it in my fingers and toes.
+Like Hugh, I’m all for love…I do indeed feel it in my fingers and toes.
 But the years have also taught me another painful truth: wherever there is love, there is loss and grief.
 Sure, the airport arrivals hall is a joyous place filled with love and affection.
 But if you wander down the corridor, maybe up an escalator or two, you’ll find a very different story: the tears and misery of the departure gates.
 Separation and loss are all around us; the grief they spawn affects us all.
-Yet we live in largely grief-illiterate societies where people fail to recognise any loss besides that related to death.”
+Yet we live in largely grief-illiterate societies where people fail to recognise any loss besides that related to death.

 How Will I Ever Get Through This? is the book for you if you’re navigating: